 Entry is through a low porch into the hall.
 The lower rooms were Sir Andrew’s domain, the gun room, his oval study and the library and billiard room.
 The public rooms are on the first floor and there are two external staircases giving access to the garden.
 The second floor is taken up with bedrooms and then the tower leads up through another two storeys to an open platform.

 Lorimer designed and commissioned every detail of the interior: plaster work, wood panelling, carved newels, door handles and electroliers but because he tended to work with the same craftsmen he only had to produce the roughest of designs.
 Scott Morton & Co provided the internal woodwork and Thomas Beattie and Sam Wilson created the plasterwork.
 Thomas Hadden did the art ironwork and Henshaw the lighting.

-There are a few pieces of Lorimer furniture in the house including the extending oak table in the front hall, the snooker table made in oak by Burroughs and Watts and a settle in the first floor corridor by Whytock & Reid of Edinburgh for R.W.R.
-McKenzie of Earlshall in 1893.
-In the front hall behind the table is a sandstone carving by Hew Lorimer (Sir Robert’s son) circa 1930 of a kneeling kilted boy blowing a horn.
+There are a few pieces of Lorimer furniture in the house including the extending oak table in the front hall and the snooker table made in oak by Burroughs and Watts.